sinseman44/koolnova-BMS-Integration/README.md

 After validation of the serial configuation, the component will test if it can communicate with the koolnova system.
 If not, an error occur.<br />
 <br />
+> [!WARNING]
+> some users encountered a problem with the slave Modbus address.
+Enter address “1” instead of the default (49) and check if this validate this step.

 ## Area installation

 The next installation page is the area configuration.<br />